*This post was last updated on September 29, 2020

 - Please know that the order does not apply to rent demands.
 Landlords can still send you letters and rent demands for any rent they claim you owe during this time.

-- Illegal Lockouts If you are a NYC tenant, you can file a case at an emergency courtroom to be let back into your unit.
+- Illegal Lockouts If you are an NYC tenant, you can file a case at an emergency courtroom to be let back into your unit.
 The courts and the City are referring all post-eviction and illegal lockout cases to the Right to Counsel legal services organizations, regardless of where you live or your income.

 - Vacate orders are still issued when an apartment is dangerous or illegal, and only city agencies can issue them.
 Landlords are not legally empowered to directly issue vacate orders.
-During this crisis, we would expect vacate orders to be rare — in response to truly dangerous situations or as the result of a fire.
+During this crisis, we would expect to vacate orders to be rare — in response to truly dangerous situations or as the result of a fire.
 Once a vacate order is issued, tenants have the right to access relocation services provided by City agencies.
 Relocation services remain open during the crisis.

 NYCHA and Section 8 Residents